-51. It is expected that nationally defined SDG targets will be the global SDG targets reworded for the local context.
+- 54. It is expected that nationally defined SDG targets will be the global SDG targets reworded for the local context.
 Guided by the WFP Strategic Results, and taking into account local context and priorities, WFP will contribute to national SDG targets through a set of WFP Strategic Outcomes related to each Strategic Result.
 WFP Strategic Outcomes reflect the results to which WFP's assistance contributes and identify the target populations, institutions and systems to be supported.
 The Strategic Outcomes are reworded Strategic Results that provide greater focus and relate to local contexts.
 The phrasing of WFP Strategic Outcomes will reflect the national SDG targets that WFP will work towards with national partners and United Nations agencies.
 Achievement of these targets will be measured by the national indicators related to SDG 2 and SDG 17 targets.
-The Strategic Outcomes will be formulated at the country level and are contextualized by local needs and priorities, using language linked to the Strategic Outcomes of the United Nations country team.
+The Strategic Outcomes will be formulated at the country level and are contextualized by local needs and priorities, using language linked to the Strategic Outcomes of the United Nations country team. - 55.
+WFP Strategic Outcomes describe the short to medium-term effects that contribute to the achievement of national SDG targets and WFP Strategic Results.
+WFP Strategic Outcomes describe the people or entities that will benefit, the geographic scope, the result that is sought, and the foreseen timeframe of the programme intervention.
+Formulated at the country level, WFP Strategic Outcomes are aligned with standardized strategic outcome categories included in the Corporate Results Framework.

-- 52. WFP Strategic Outcomes describe the short to medium-term effects that contribute to the achievement of national SDG targets and WFP Strategic Results.
-WFP Strategic Outcomes describe the people who will benefit (SDG2) or entities (SDG17), the geographic scope, the result that is sought, and the foreseen timeframe of the programme intervention.
-Formulated at the country level, WFP Strategic Outcomes are aligned with standardized strategic outcome categories included in the Corporate Results Framework. - 53.
-Because strategic outcomes reflect the specific situation and dynamics of a country, they need to be appropriate to the national context, resonate with national and subnational actors and show clear alignment with national priorities and goals.
+- 56. Because strategic outcomes reflect the specific situation and dynamics of a country, they need to be appropriate to the national context, resonate with national and subnational actors and show clear alignment with national priorities and goals.
 Individual strategic outcomes vary from country to country in pitch and formulation, but they all show a clear link to the achievement of a national SDG target, and hence also a WFP Strategic Result.
 Importantly, Strategic Outcomes cannot be achieved by WFP on its own.
-Achievement of Strategic Outcomes requires strengthened coordinated and concerted efforts, led by government stakeholders and encompassing all partners. - 54.
-WFP Strategic Outcomes are linked to national SDG targets in a robust results framework in line with QCPR recommendations43 and ECOSOC decisions.
+Achievement of Strategic Outcomes requires strengthened coordinated and concerted efforts, led by government stakeholders and encompassing all partners, including the RBAs and other entities of the UNDS. - 57.
+WFP Strategic Outcomes are linked to national SDG targets in a robust results framework in line with QCPR recommendations54 and ECOSOC decisions.
 This results framework is based on the results chain in Figure 1, showing how the impact level of Strategic Goals and related Strategic Objectives will be achieved through the Strategic Results, which are elaborated at the country level through a set of WFP Strategic Outcomes generated from the organization's outputs.
-Outputs relate to what WFP does, what and how much it produces, and who benefits from it.
-More closely attributable to WFP's actions than Strategic Outcomes, outputs are the direct result of WFP's activities.
-Outputs describe the short-term effects typically achieved in one to three years that lead to the higher-level Strategic Outcomes.
-Since these results are closely linked to WFP's interventions, outputs help WFP to monitor and manage its performance.
+Outputs relate to what WFP's activities are, what and how much they deliver, and who benefits.
+They are the direct result of WFP's activities and describe the short-term effects typically achieved in one to three years that lead to the higher-level Strategic Outcomes.
+Monitoring outputs helps WFP monitor and manage its performance.
 Organizational outputs are standardized and included in the CRF to facilitate the aggregation of CSP-specific outputs at the country level.
-WFP's activities and outputs contribute directly and significantly to WFP outcomes that are needed to achieve impacts related to SDG 2 and SDG 17.
+WFP's results chain is based on theories of change that explain the causal pathways by which WFP's activities and outputs contribute directly and significantly to WFP outcomes that are needed to achieve impacts related to SDG 2 and SDG 17.

-Linking WFP's work to other SDG targets
+Linking WFP's Work to other SDG Targets